CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 ---

 ### Rescheduling a task: `reschedule`
-ToDoIt doesn't expect you to be the perfect worker.
-Sometimes you're too busy or tired to do a task.
-If you're not feeling up to it right now, simply reschedule it for another day.<br>
+ToDoIt does not expect you to be the perfect worker.
+Sometimes you are too busy or tired to do a task.
+If you are not feeling up to it right now, simply reschedule it for another day.<br>
 Format: `reschedule INDEX INTERVAL`

 **Notes**